ciareis/bypass/readme.md

  # Bypass for PHP

-`Bypass` for PHP provides a quick way to create a custom plug that can be put in place instead of an actual HTTP server to return prebaked responses to client requests.
+`Bypass` for PHP provides a quick way to create a custom instead of an actual HTTP server to return prebaked responses to client requests.
 This is most useful in tests, when you want to create a mock HTTP server and test how your HTTP client handles different types of responses from the server.

 ## Requirements